Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

 for $\mu_s$-a.e.\ $x$.
-Copying the proof in the divergent type case by replacing (\ref{eq:rn}) with the above, we find that the limit measure $\mu$ satisfies the quasi-conformal condition for $\varphi$ with exponent $\delta_\varphi$ and constant $k = e^{2A+1}$. \end{proof} \begin{lemma} If $\mu$ is a quasi-conformal measure with support contained in $\Lambda$, then its support is equal to $\Lambda$.
-In particular, the measure constructed in Proposition \ref{prop:ps} is fully supported on $\Lambda$. \end{lemma} \begin{proof} This follows immediately from minimality of the action of $\Gamma$ on $\Lambda$ and the $\Gamma$-invariance of $\supp\mu$. \end{proof} \begin{proposition}[Construction of an invariant current] Let $\mu$ and $\mu^{\iota}$ be quasi-conformal measures for $\varphi$ and $\varphi\circ\iota$ respectively, both of the same exponent $\sigma$.
-Then the measure $\lambda'$ defined on $\partial^2 X$ by
+We follow the proof in the divergence type case with \eqref{eq:rn2} replacing \eqref{eq:rn}, and we see that the limit measure $\mu$ satisfies the quasi-conformal condition for $\varphi$ with exponent $\delta_\varphi$ and constant $k = e^{2A+1}$. \end{proof} \begin{lemma} If $\mu$ is a quasi-conformal measure with support contained in $\Lambda$, then its support is equal to $\Lambda$.
+In particular, the measure constructed in Proposition \ref{prop:ps} is fully supported on $\Lambda$. \end{lemma} \begin{proof} This follows immediately from the minimality of the action of $\Gamma$ on $\Lambda$ and the $\Gamma$-invariance of $\supp\mu$. \end{proof} \begin{proposition}[Construction of a geodesic current] Let $\mu$ and $\mu^{\iota}$ be quasi-conformal measures for $\varphi$ and $\varphi\circ\iota$ respectively, both of the same exponent $\sigma \in \RR$.
+Then the measure $\lambda'$ defined on $\partial_\infty^2 X$ by

 is quasi-invariant under the diagonal action of $\Gamma$.
-Thus there exists a measurable function $\psi : \partial^2 X \to \RR$, bounded away from $0$ and $\infty$, such that
+Thus there exists a measurable function $\psi : \partial_\infty^2 X \to \RR$, bounded away from $0$ and $\infty$, such that